 After graduation from Floyd County High School in the Blue Ridge Mountains of Virginia, I left my rural area to pursue a career as a newspaperman.

-Four decades later, I returned to the county after 17 years with daily newspapers, 12 years as a political operative and a decade working a freelance reporter and photographer around the world.
+Four decades later, I returned to the county after 17 years with daily newspapers, 12 years as a political operative and a decade working as a freelance reporter and photographer around the world.

 In addition, I write news about government and politics by a national political news website, produce a hyperlocal news site and own a small web hosting company.